Feltia jaculifera

-Feltia jaculifera, the dingy cutworm or bent-line dart, is a moth of the family Noctuidae and is common throughout North America.
+Feltia jaculifera, the dingy cutworm, is a moth of the family Noctuidae and is common throughout North America.
 There are three other species of Feltia that are often confused for F. jaculifera and they are F. herilis, F. subgothica and F. tricosa.

 Identification

 Adult

 An adults wingspan is 30 to 40mm in length.
 The forewing is dark gray to black with a white, gray and tan pattern of streaks.
 The M3 and CU1 veins have white-lines that extend from the bottom corner to the outer margin.
 These lines form a distinctive W-shape where they meet the subterminal line.

 Larvae

 The caterpillars of this species have a light gray dorsal surface and have four black dots on the dorsal surface of each abdominal segment.
 The ventral surface is pale yellow.
 The larvae feed upon more than forty different species of plants including but not limited to; alfalfa, aster, blueberry, chickweed, clover, corn, dock, flax, goldenrod, miscellaneous garden vegetables, grasses, mullein, oats, raspberry, rye, tobacco, and wheat.